SUBMISSIONS WINDOW IS OPEN

 - All submissions will be acknowledged within a month of receipt.
 Our acceptance response time is usually 3-6 months.
 We respond to submissions on a rolling basis.

 - Submit up to five poems not longer than ten pages total.
+All poems should be edited and complete.
+We cannot accept poems that still need revision.

 - Poetry should be single spaced within stanzas and double spaced between.
 Indents and multiple spaces may not translate to our online format; creative spacing or formatting demands may cause problems with publication.